CutieMath/d3-knowledge-base/README.md

 # Basic Interactivity

-- In this module we use the chain function on(event, callback) look on developer.mozilla.org for all the events. remember to remove the on prefix in the first parameter of the on function. https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Events
+- In this module we use the chain function on(event, callback) look on developer.mozilla.org for all the events.
+Remember to remove the on prefix in the first parameter of the on function. https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/Events
-- Another important point is that in the callback you can use the 'this' keyword to refer to the current element with the iteration. for example
+- Another important point is that in the callback you can use the 'this' keyword to refer to the current element with the iteration.
+For example
   ```
   bar.append('rect').on('mouseover', () => d3.select(this).attr('color', 'blue'))
   ```

 # Selection Call

-- In this module we use the call function from the selection api for better maintainance and readability.
+- In this module we use the call function from the selection API for better maintenance and readability.
 It works by passing a function in the first argument and then the arguments for the function that has been passed.
 The function use as the first argument will have this signature
   ```